Can I do a Castor Oil Pack without the pack / compress?

 If you’ve been prescribed Castor Oil Packs, you are probably cringing right now.
 You know all too well the expectation that your practitioner had for you to do them, but they are just too much of a hassle and too messy to do.
 I know exactly what you’re feeling because I’ve been there too.

 That’s what stopped me for years from doing the Castor Oil Pack for Liver.
-It was something that I was told to do for years by not one, but many people… doctors, health food store owners, people who had years and years of natural health experts.
+It was something that I was told to do for years by not one, but many people… doctors, health food store owners, people who had years and years of natural health expertise.
 I wouldn’t listen.
 Only because I was lazy and didn’t have the time.
 I know you are feeling that way too, and that’s ok!
 It’s human nature, after all, to do that which is of the least effort.

 Pooping Problems